juwkim/libds/README.md

 make clean
 ```

-- To delete all build files and "data_structure.a":
+- To delete all build files and "magic.a":

 ```
 make fclean